Updated: June 25, 2020

 - In your DAPScoin folder, you will find your wallet.dat file.
 First make a backup of this file by copying it to a safe location, Such as on 1 or more USB-drives for example.

-- Delete the following folders named: “blocks”, “chainstate” and if available also “database”.
+- You can then do the following: Delete the folders named: “blocks”, “chainstate” and if available also “database”.

 - Start your wallet.
 VERY IMPORTANT: it may look as if your wallet is not loading, but it’s actually rebuilding the database in the background.
 This can take anywhere from several minutes up to several hours.

-- Make sure NOT to click on the wallet as that will likely crash it.
+- Make sure NOT to close the wallet or try to use it as that will likely crash it.
 Just leave the wallet alone until it is fully done loading.
 Also after entering your password when the wallet asks for it, it will look frozen again but it’s not, so don’t touch it!

 Once your wallet has fully loaded it will continue syncing the last bit to reach the current block height.